omarespejel/monero-starknet-atomic-swap/README.md

 - `rust/`: Generates a Monero-compatible scalar and its SHA-256 digest, formatted for Cairo.
 - `cairo/`: Starknet contract `AtomicLock` that stores the target hash and unlocks when given the correct secret, plus tests.
+- `tools/`: Python (uv) generator for Ed25519 adaptor points and Garaga FakeGlv hints used in MSM verification.

 ## Rust (secret generator)